m7moudGadallah/Exami/README.md

 This **Examination Management System** makes exams **easier to create, take, and manage**.
 It has a **clear structure** with different roles for **admins, teachers, and students**.

 With **secure logins, exam reports, and question bookmarking**, it helps students and teachers **use exams smoothly**.
 Built with **C#, SQL Server, and Windows Forms**, it is **simple, fast, and reliable**.

+## License

+This repository is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.